844-914-1942

 Your journey into fractional ownership begins with a one-time capital investment to purchase your share of the aircraft.
 This is your buy-in, securing your portion of the jet.
 The price depends entirely on the type of aircraft and the size of your share.
 For example, a 1/16 share, which typically grants you 50 hours of flight time per year, can cost over $300,000 for a light jet.
 This initial fee gives you equity in a multi-million dollar asset without the financial burden of whole aircraft ownership.

-Ongoing Monthly Fees
+Understanding Monthly Management Fees

 After the initial purchase, you’ll have a predictable monthly management fee.
 Think of this as your all-inclusive fee for the behind-the-scenes work that keeps your jet ready to fly.
 These fees, which often start around $9,000, cover all the fixed costs associated with aircraft ownership.
 This includes pilot salaries and training, insurance, hangar space, and regular maintenance.
 These comprehensive aircraft management services ensure that every detail is handled professionally, so all you have to do is decide where you want to go.